ozangulle/rusty-pomodoro/Readme.md

 ## Current Features

-There is only one feature available right now:
+Current available features:

 - Follow the pomodoro cycle using the cli.
+- The app logs your pomodoro process day by day in a csv file.
+- The app picks up the number of pomodoros from where you left if you run the app multiple times on a given day.

 ## Upcoming/Desired Features

-- Logging the pomodoro process day by day in a file.
 - Some kind of graphical interface at some point.

 ## How to use

 There are no releases or binaries yet.
-You can get the source code and run `cargo run` or `rustc` in order to build the application.
+You can get the source code and run `cargo build` and `cargo run` in order to build and run the application respectively.

 ## License